analogdevicesinc/ai8x-synthesis/README.md

 | `-i`, `--inp_path`  | Set input checkpoint path                                    | `-i logs/2020.06.05-235316/best.pth.tar` |
 | `-o`, `--out_path`  | Set output checkpoint path for saving fused model            | `-o best_without_bn.pth.tar`             |
 | `-oa`, `--out_arch` | Set output architecture name (architecture without batchnorm layers) | `-oa ai85simplenet`              |

+### Data Folding

+*Data Folding* is data reshaping operation.
+When followed by a Conv2d operation, it is equivalent to a convolution operation on the original image with a larger kernel and a larger stride.

+On MAX78000 and MAX78002, data folding is beneficial because it increases available resolution and reduces latency.
+A typical 3-channel RGB image uses only three processors in the first layer which increases latency, and restricts the image dimensions to what can be fit into the data memories associated with three processors.

+By creating many low resolution sub-images and concatenating them through the channel dimension, up to 64 processors and their associated data memories can be used.
+This results in a higher maximum effective resolution, and increased throughput in the first layer.

+For certain models (see `models/ai85net-unet.py` in the training repository) this also improves model performance, due to the increase in effective kernel size and stride.

+Note that data folding must be applied during model training.
+During inference, there is no additional overhead; the input data is simply loaded to different processors/memory addresses.

 ### Quantization